Artemmkin/infrastructure-as-code-tutorial/docs/08-docker.md

 ## Build Container Image

-Once you defined how your image should be built, run the following command inside `iac-tutorial` directory to create a container image for raddit application:
+Once you defined how your image should be built, run the following command inside `docker` directory to create a container image for raddit application:

 ```bash
 $ docker build --tag raddit .